xx299x/DrissionPagePlus/README.en.md

 ```
 pip install DrissionPage
 ```
-Only supports python3.6 and above, and the driver mode currently only supports chrome.
+Only supports python3.6 and above, and the driver mode currently only supports chrome.It has only been tested in the Windows environment.
 To use the driver mode, you must download chrome and **corresponding version** of chromedriver. [[chromedriver download]](https://chromedriver.chromium.org/downloads)
-It has only been tested in the Windows environment.

 # Instructions